jmerrifield/www.jmerrifield.com/contents/index.md

     My posts for Onyx Snowboarding: http://blog.onyxsnowboarding.com/author/jon-merrifield/
 ---

-My name is Jon Merrifield, I'm a software developer living in San Francisco.
-I currently work at Change.org doing JavaScript with Node.js, Knockout.js and a whole load of other cool technologies.
+My name is Jon Merrifield, I'm a software developer living in Girdwood, Alaska.
+I'm currently Front End Tech Lead at [Change.org](https://www.change.org), working remotely.

 I'm also a snowboard instructor and have ridden all over the USA, Europe and New Zealand.
-I'm currently close to attaining the BASI ISIA qualification and hope to get their ISTD (and eventually Carte Pro) at some point.
+I'm qualified through BASI (British Association of Snowsports Instructors).
+In my spare time I volunteer with [Challenge Alaska](http://www.challengealaska.org) teaching disabled people to snowboard.